Marine Weather Net

 Hydrology

-No hydrologic impacts expected into the beginning of next weekend.
+No hydrologic impacts expected thereafter through the beginning of next week.

 Tides / Coastal Flooding